Bloodworks Northwest

 Bloodworks Northwest is a blood bank and medical research institute headquartered in Seattle, Washington, that serves 90 hospitals in western Washington and Oregon.
 It has formerly been known as the Puget Sound Blood Center and King County Central Blood Bank.

 The organization is accredited by AABB (formerly the American Association of Blood Banks), licensed by the Food and Drug Administration; and holds membership in America's Blood Centers (ABC), Blood Centers of America (BCA), and the Alliance for Community Transfusion Services (ACTS).

 History

 Bloodworks Northwest was founded in 1944 as the King County Central Blood Bank.
-Its first director, Richard Czajkowski, was retained the same year, leading the organization until his retirement in 1967.

 Originally serving hospitals in King County, Washington, King County Central Blood Bank gradually expanded its service area to include Kitsap, Whatcom, Skagit, Mason, Thurston, Jefferson, and Clallam counties.
 In 1974 it was renamed Puget Sound Blood Center to better reflect its growing geography.
 In 1991 the reach of Puget Sound Blood Center expanded further when it was merged with the Snohomish-Island Counties Blood Bank.
 The blood bank rebranded itself again in 2015, adopting the name Bloodworks Northwest.